fileformat-words/FileFormat.Words-for-.NET/README.md

 ## Library Features & Provisions

 <p> <a href="https://fileformat-words.github.io/FileFormat.Words-for-.NET/api/index.html">FileFormat.Words</a> not only offers provisions to create new <a href="https://fileformat-words.github.io/FileFormat.Words-for-.NET/api/FileFormat.Words.html">Word documents</a> but also lets developers read & modify
 the existing documents programmatically.
-This .NET library is enterprise-level and  all the processes happen seamlessly.</p>
+This .NET library is user friendly and  all the processes happen seamlessly.</p>

 This Open-Source .NET library offers the following features: